 Your CPU and GPU are responsible for calculating your effects, color adjustments, layer blends and video output compression.
-So don’t necessarily expect a huge performance boost when you buy your 1TB of RAM.
+So don’t necessarily expect a huge performance boost when you buy lots and lots of RAM.

-One thing you should keep in mind is future upgrade possibilities though:
+One thing you should keep in mind though, are future upgrading possibilities:

-If you buy just enough RAM for your current projects, but you know you will switch to some bigger footage in the future, make sure to have some RAM slots available, so you don’t have to get rid of your current RAM but can actually add to the RAM you already have.
+If you buy just enough RAM for your current projects (maybe because prices are so high at the moment), but you know you will switch to some bigger footage in the future, make sure your mainboard supports the amount of RAM you are targeting.